-16.12 Generally, surface-mounted movement joints are required at maximum 10 m centres but, if an expansion joint is incorporated in the substrate, then movement joints must be carried through the system (see Figure 4).
-This may necessitate the use of back-to-back full system stop beads with a mastic seal and backer strip, depending on the width of the joint and the degree of movement anticipated.
-Additional expansion joints in the system are determined by the Certificate holder at the time of initial survey.
-Each project is considered on its own merits and the Certificate holder will take into account construction format, building design and fenestration when determining the regularity and positioning of both vertical and horizontal expansion joints in the system.
+16.11 Generally, surface-mounted movement joints are required at maximum 10 m centres but, if an expansion joint is incorporated in the substrate, then movement joints must be carried through the system (see Figure 4).
+This may necessitate the use of back-to-back full system stop beads with a mastic seal and backer strip depending on the width of the joint and the degree of movement anticipated.
+The need for additional expansion joints in the system is determined by the Certificate holder at the time of initial survey.
+The Certificate holder will take into account the construction format, building design and fenestration when determining the regularity and positioning of both vertical and horizontal expansion joints.